Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Apparatus

 In the Project 8 Phase II apparatus, molecular tritium or $^{83\mathrm{m}}$Kr is confined in a cryogenic gas cell (the ``CRES cell'') within the field of a commercial warm-bore superconducting magnet.
 The cell, mechanically supported on an experimental insert, is positioned in the vertical magnetic field of \SI{0.959}{\tesla}, which induces cyclotron motion and confines electrons radially.
 The CRES cell is shown in \autoref{fig:apparatus}.

 Electrons emitted in radioactive decay are trapped axially in dips in the magnetic field created by coils wound around the gas cell.
 The trap geometry affects resolution, event rate, and event characteristics.
 For Phase II, electrons are trapped in multiple short traps where the electrons' axial motion is near-harmonic, rather than in a single longer trap---both because of non-uniformity in the background field, and because of a Doppler shift, as explained below.
-The currents can be varied independently in the five coils to create traps of varying geometries.
-Cyclotron radiation emitted by the electrons then propagates through a waveguide, is amplified in two low-noise cryogenic amplifiers in series, and passes on to the room-temperature elements of the detection chain.
+Currents can be varied independently in the five coils to create traps of varying geometries.
+Cyclotron radiation emitted by the electrons then propagates through a waveguide, is amplified in two low-noise cryogenic amplifiers in series, and passes on to room-temperature elements of the detection chain.

 The 1.6-m insert which supports the CRES cell is cooled by a Cryomech AL-60 Gifford-McMahon cryocooler.
 The cell temperature is controlled by a heater on a PID loop.
 The dominant noise source in the experiment is thermal, set by the temperature of a custom-made radio-frequency (RF)-absorbing terminator at the lower end of the cell.
 To reduce noise, the cell is kept as cold as possible.
 A lower limit on the cell temperature of \SI{85}{\kelvin} is set by the requirement that a sufficient density of $^{83\mathrm{m}}$Kr remains in the gas phase.
+This temperature is maintained during all data taking to avoid altering systematic effects between $^{83\mathrm{m}}$Kr and T$_2$.

-The Phase-II apparatus was previously described in~\cite{Esfahani:2017dmu}.
-Further details on the apparatus and tests thereof will be reported in a paper in preparation~\cite{Hardwarepaper:2022}.
+The Phase II apparatus was previously described in~\cite{Esfahani:2017dmu}.
+Further details on the apparatus and tests thereof will be reported in a paper in preparation.